Phoenix STS Logo

 Hazard Identification

-A comprehensive schedule of all hazards identified in your facility, covering clinical areas, communal spaces, kitchens, laundries, outdoor areas, and all operational activities.
+A full schedule of the hazards in your facility.
+It covers clinical areas, communal spaces, kitchens, laundries, outdoor areas and every work activity.

 3